 Residents Maintain Autonomy

-This is the percentage of patients who required additional assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living could indicate the deterioration of a patient's health.
+This tells you the percentage of residents who required additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

 In Mary Anna Nursing Home, 15.38% Percentage of Residents

 This tells you the percentage of patients who retained mobility levels over time.
 Retaining mobility can be a good sign for residents' health.

 In Mary Anna Nursing Home, 2.05 Hospitalizations per 1,000 resident days